 No. These are not vegan, but you can easily turn these into completely vegan cookies just by using egg replacers like flax egg.

-Are you looking for a pumpkin cookies recipe which is not on the healthy side?
-Check out the following links!
+Are you looking for a pumpkin cookies recipe which is not on the healthy side but delicious?

 Please don’t forget to rate this recipe and leave a comment below if you have a chance to make this Pumpkin Breakfast Cookies Recipe!